A post on chocolate just in time for Easter 🙂

 Goji coconutty delicious!

-If you would like more information on this or other cooking classes, contact Marion directly via her website: www.foodcoaching.com.au.
+If you would like more information on this or other cooking classes run by Marion, contact her directly via: www.foodcoaching.com.au.

 Chocolate cooking with Rochelle Adonis.
 This class was intimate (12 participants) and great fun as well as a valuable learning experience.
 It is just as well this was an observational class — I took so many notes that I wouldn’t have had time to cook!